 Naz K. Modirzadeh is the founding Director of the Harvard Law School Program on International Law and Armed Conflict (HLS PILAC).
 In May 2016, she was appointed as a Professor of Practice at Harvard Law School, having previously joined the HLS faculty as a Lecturer on Law in Fall 2014.
-In the Spring 2018 term, she will teach International Humanitarian Law and Public International Law.
+In the Spring 2019 term, she will teach International Humanitarian Law/Laws of War, Counterterrorism and International Law, and Public International Law.
 At HLS PILAC, Modirzadeh is responsible for overall direction of the Program, collaboration with the Faculty Director and other affiliated faculty, development of research initiatives, and engagement with key decision-makers in the armed forces, humanitarian organizations, government, and intergovernmental organizations.

 Modirzadeh regularly advises and briefs international humanitarian organizations, UN agencies, and governments on issues related to international humanitarian law, human rights, and counterterrorism regulations relating to humanitarian assistance.
 For more than a decade, she has carried out legal research and policy work concerning a number of armed conflict situations.
 Her scholarship and research focus on intersections between the fields of international humanitarian law, international human rights law, and Islamic law.
 She frequently contributes to academic and professional initiatives in the areas of humanitarian action, counterterrorism, and the laws of war.